sailpoint-oss/developer.sailpoint.com/products/idn/docs/identity-now/rules/idn_rule_utility.md

 :::caution

-Both the normal SailPoint context which is passed into the Beanshell rule evaluation and the new IdnRuleUtil class which is referenced below include an "Identity" class:
+Both the normal SailPoint context passed into the Beanshell rule evaluation and the new IdnRuleUtil referenced here include an "Identity" class:

 The SailPoint context Identity class is provided via `sailpoint.object.Identity`